plp13/qman/README.md

 ## New in this version

-Version 1.5.0 introduces the following:
+Version 1.6.0 introduces the following:
 - *Italic text* support
+- Miscellaneous bug fixes and documentation updates

 > **:bulb: Note**
 >